In 2000, AgResearch generated their first transgenic cows. These cows produced modified or ‘designer’ milk.

 Future of modified milk

-Milk or meat products from transgenic animals are not allowed to enter the animal or human food supply here or overseas.
+Milk or meat products from transgenic animals are not allowed to enter the animal or human food supply in this country.
 New Zealand consumers are wary of the use of transgenic technologies in either animals or plants for food production, though they tend to be more accepting of these technologies when they produce therapeutic proteins for treatment of disease.
 It is important for New Zealanders to engage in the discussion about transgenic technologies and their uses, while considering ethical concerns and the potential impacts on animal welfare, food safety, labelling and regulations.

 Read this news article, NZ team creates high protein GM milk, from January 2003 about AgResearch’s transgenic cows producing extra casein.
 The article was written by Graeme O’Neill and published on the Australian Life Scientist website.